GridTools/gt4py/docs/functional/QuickstartGuide.md

 #### Reductions on connectivities

-Similarly to the previous example, we will also output a field on edges.
-This time, however, instead of taking the $0$th column out of the ad-hoc map, we will sum the elements alongside the `E2CDim`.
+Similarly to the previous example, we will yet again output a field on edges.
+This time, however, instead of taking the $0$th column out of the field created through the connectivity matrix, we will sum the elements alongside the `E2CDim`.
 For this, we can use the `neighbor_sum` builtin function of GT4Py:

 ```{code-cell} ipython3
 @field_operator